aditya-shri/VPN/README.md

 ## 3. Update

 To update the v2ray-plugin version, visit <https://dashboard.heroku.com/apps> and select the deployed app.
-If the VER variable is latest.
-Directly select More --> Restart all dynos, the program will restart automatically, and the progress can be confirmed through view Logs.
+If the VER variable is latest, directly select More --> Restart all dynos, the program will restart automatically and the progress can be confirmed through view Logs.
 (Update the specified version: Settings --> Reveal Config Varsapp -->VER, modify to the required version number, such as 1.2)

 2020/03/01 The current version is working normally: